PeteJames21/alx-backend-javascript/0x00-ES6_basic/README.md

 ## 1-block-scoped.js
 Illustrate prevention of overwriting of variables inside a conditional block where the variables have the same name as those in the outer scope.

+## 2-arrow.js
+Illustrate the use of arrow functions.